 Question D.6.d.1.
 Should the rules establish minimum characteristics and security features that must be present in any identification document presented without regard to standards set by the issuing entity?
-The features and processes to determine validity of a id document is ever evolving as such we do not recommend setting minimum rules.

 Question D.6.d.2.
 Or is it enough to rely upon the standards established by the issuer, even if those standards become outdated and susceptible to fraudulent creation, distribution, or usage?